LaFloraison/LaFloraison.github.io/docs/04/README.md

 # PreTools

-This is a learning guidance for you to be a poser(just kidding)
+This is a learning guidance for you to be a poser(just kidding!)

-Here you can learn about some useful tools that you should know as early as possible.
+Here you can learn about some magic tools that you may use in your learning journey.
+The tools I recommend are either  pratical or popular nowadays.

-These tools are